Reporters

 Macy Byars

-Omaha native Macy Byars joined the Nebraska Public Media team in January 2025.
-Planning to graduate in May 2025 from the University of Nebraska-Lincoln, she's majoring in journalism and broadcasting with a minor in women and gender studies.
+Macy Byars joined the Nebraska Public Media team in January 2025.
+Having graduated in May 2025 from the University of Nebraska-Lincoln, she majored in journalism and broadcasting with a minor in women and gender studies.
 She enjoys crocheting, journaling and baking when she’s not reporting.

 Dale Johnson